-DISTRIBUTION: Circumpolar in the boreal to sub-arctic of Eurasia and North America.
+DISTRIBUTION: Circumpolar in the boreal to sub-arctic regions of Eurasia and North America.
 Widespread in Europe, but with distinct northern tendencies and most common in the sub-arctic.
-Further south, it becomes increasingly rare in the lowlands but extends, in the mountains, as far as Macedonia and Bulgaria.
-It is mainly an upland species in Britain, though occurring occasionally in lowland areas, and is found from Wales northwards, and is also present in the northern part of Ireland.
+Further south, it.becomes increasingly rare in the lowlands but extends, in the mountains, as far as Macedonia and Bulgaria.
+It is mainly an upland species in Britain, though occurring occasionally in lowland areas, and is found from Wales northwards.
+It is also present in the northern part of Ireland.

 Sphagnum russowii is a rather variable plant in Europe (though less so in Britain, British forms nearly always having some crimson coloration and at least some 5-ranking of the branch leaves, especially near the capitula).
 This species can be confused in the field with S. capillifolium, particularly with var. rubellum, but it is more robust than that plant, has longer branches, and stem leaves with broader apices.
 Under the microscope, the abundant adaxial pores in the branch leaves and the occurrence of pores in the stem cortex are the main features distinguishing it from S. capillifolium, S. warnstorfii and S. subnitens.
-Pale forms may be confused, at first sight, with S. quinquefarium, but the latter usually has 3 spreading branches in each fascicle and smaller, triangular, narrow-pointed stem leaves.
-Rarely, plants of S. russowii lack red pigment and have spirally arranged branch leaves throughout (var. girgensohnioides Russ.): superficially, these are almost impossible to distinguish from S. girgensohnii.
-However, the latter species is usually more robust and has a larger stem bud, though its principal distinguishing characters are the more numerous and conspicuous stem pores and the expanded hyaline cells which occur in groups near the insertion of the stem leaves.
-As in many of the related species, male plants of S. russowii are often smaller than sterile or functionally female plants, and have much shorter (antheridial) branches.
+Pale forms may be confused, at first sight, with S. quinquefarium, but the latter usually has 3 spreading branches in each fascicle and smaller, triangular, narrow-pointed stem leaves: Rarely, plants of S. russowii lack red pigment and have spirally arranged branch leaves throughout (var. girgensoh).